Don’t relax on tax

 Many people will have heard of transitional residency, or the “four year exemption”.
 This is a crucial time which allows new Kiwis to seek advice in order to restructure their affairs in a tax efficient manner.
 However, don’t let the transitional residency regime lure you into a false sense of security.
 Transitional residency only applies to passive income, and is very easily cancelled by the new Kiwi without realising.
 Once the transitional residency exemption has been cancelled, you cannot get it back, even if you didn’t mean to cancel it.

 The world is becoming a much smaller place and business is no longer confined to a 9-5 desk job.
 People are finding themselves working from any location in the world, and employers are offering that flexibility.
 This can lead to significant adverse tax implications for both the employee, and the foreign based employer.
-The foreign based employer might not have even considered that allowing such flexible working arrangements could trigger New Zealand tax obligations for their overseas business.
+The foreign based employer mightn’t even have considered that allowing such flexible working arrangements could trigger New Zealand tax obligations for their overseas business.
 I frequently work with these types of clients who had no idea they were creating adverse tax implications for themselves or their employers.
 This is not confined to the super-wealthy or the top executives; it is across the board.

 The transitional residency exemption only covers passive income, but I find a lot of new Kiwis that move to New Zealand still work for their British employer.
 Some common examples are software developers and admin staff.
 Then there are people who are settled in New Zealand, but travel overseas to complete their work.
 These people are often paid via a bank account in that overseas country.
 These people usually do not understand that this can be subject to tax in both jurisdictions.